-Did you know that many common aquarium fish do not always have to be kept in heated tanks under totally controlled environments.
-What if you could liven up that back yard fountain or backyard pond with colorful tropical fish this summer?
-For many of you reading this, you can keep many aquarium fish outside year-round!
+Did you know that many common aquarium fish do not have to be kept in heated tanks under totally controlled environments?
+What if you could liven up that backyard fountain or pond with colorful tropical fish this summer?
+In certain environments, you can keep many aquarium fish outside year-round!

 Having colorful and active fish in fountains and ponds both outdoors and on porches can solve several problems you may otherwise have with outdoor bodies of water.

 - Any insect larvas that happen to be born into the water are prime food for the fish listed below.

 - You rarely have to feed these fish since they are in nature and fend for themselves quite well with algae and other natural growing outdoor goodies.

 - You will not have a cloudy water problem once you reach homeostasis.